crownstone/bluenet-example-ios/README.md

-# bluenet-example-ios
+# bluenet-ios-dev

-A Crownstone test app that uses the bluenet-ios-lib.
+A Crownstone development app that uses the bluenet-ios-lib.

-This example has a GUI so you can test some functions from bluenet directly.
+This app has a GUI so you can test some functions from bluenet directly.
 It is an app we use for development.
 It has one view and uses many features of the BluenetLibIOS.

 #### Important to note: